tornqvist/fun-component/README.md

 Authoring a component should be as easy as writing a function.
 Using arguments and scope to handle state is both implicit and transparent.
 Worrying about calling context, and stashing things on `this` makes for cognitive overhead.

 Not for you?
-If OOP is your thing, use [nanocomponent](https://github.com/choojs/nanocomponent).
+If object oriented programming is your thing, use [nanocomponent](https://github.com/choojs/nanocomponent).
 If you're more into events, maybe [microcomponent](https://github.com/yoshuawuyts/microcomponent) is a good fit.

 ## See Also